dingherself/130/syllabus.md

 Throughout this semester, please keep a running lexicon of the technical terms that we encounter in both our readings and our class discussions.
 Feel free to just jot them down in your notes as you go, though the versions that you turn in should be typed and cleaned up, and it should include not only a list of terms but their definitions/explanations (verbal or visual).

 I will ask everybody to turn in a partial version of their lexicon after each of the first two parts of the class.
-This is merely a progress check and will not be graded; however, failure to turn both in on time will be penalized by up to a full letter grade (10%) on the final version.
+This is merely a progress check and will not be graded; however, failure to turn either in on time will be penalized by up to a full letter grade (10%) on the final version.

 The final version of the lexicon you turn in at the end of the course should be comprehensive and will make up 10% of your final grade.